-- Prepare 2-3 solo selections that demonstrate your vocal ability.
-These solos may be of any style (classical, musical theatre, pop, contemporary Christian), but if you have studied classical art song literature please include at least one of these.
+- Prepare 2 solo selections that demonstrate your vocal ability.
+Solos may be of any style (classical, musical theatre, pop, contemporary Christian), but if you have studied classical art song literature please include at least one of these.

 - A brief interview

-A professional accompanist will be provided (no charge).
-It would be most helpful if you would prepare your music by copying it and placing it in a binder, so the accompanist can turn the pages easily.
-If you would like to use your own accompanist, please indicate so on the audition scheduling form.
+- A professional accompanist is provided for in-person auditions.
+Prepare music by placing a copy in a binder, so the accompanist can turn pages easily.
+If you would like to use your own accompanist, please communicate with [email protected].
 Recorded accompaniments will not be allowed.

-Upload your video to a video hosting site (like YouTube) and email the link(s) to [email protected] (Please do not attach videos to emails).
+- Upload video to a video hosting site (like YouTube) and email link(s) to [email protected] (Please do not attach videos to emails).

-- CHORAL SINGERS WITHOUT SOLO REPERTOIRE - Consider recording a couple verses of your favorite hymn or song, and/or record yourself singing a voice part of your favorite choral piece.
+- Record a couple verses of your favorite hymn or song, and/or record yourself singing a voice part of your favorite choral piece.

 - Please make a few comments - introduce yourself, share your goals, why you are applying to Concordia, etc.

-- Make an appointment to meet the music faculty via webchat to learn more about the program.
+- Meet the music faculty via webchat to learn more about the program.
 Contact [email protected] to arrange.

 Voice Scholarship Requirements